Thank you for your interest! Conference recordings and additional content will be posted soon.

 Format

-The conference will take place in person in London, UK, on September 25-26 with streaming available for non-presenting attendees.
+The conference took place in person in London, UK, on September 25-26 with streaming available for non-presenting attendees.

 Academic Committee